SeaQuest DSV: Home media

 In 2005, Universal announced that the first season of seaQuest DSV would be released on Region 1 DVD along with a week-long marathon of the show on the Sci Fi Channel.
 The DVD release included never before seen deleted scenes on selected episodes.
 The second season was released in 2008 in region 1.
 As opposed to the first season, the second season was released on eight single-sided discs and does not contain any extra features such as deleted scenes.
 The third season was not released on DVD in region 1 but was released in Region 4 in 2011.

 On December 12, 2015, the Australian DVD label ViaVision, through its distributor Madman Distribution, released season 1 on Blu-ray in full 1080p High definition.
 Although presented in 1080p, the program is presented Pillarboxed to maintain the original 4:3 aspect ratio.
 Season 2 was released on Blu-ray on March 2, 2016.
-On April 15, 2020, selected episodes were made available through on the early preview of Peacock, a streaming service from NBCUniversal, available to Xfinity subscribers with qualifying devices.
+On April 15, 2020, selected episodes were made available on the early preview of the streaming service Peacock, available to Xfinity subscribers with qualifying devices.

 On May 6, 2019 Mediumrare Entertainment released the complete series on DVD in Region 2 however two episodes are missing, 'Dagger Redux' and 'The Siamese Dream' instead two episodes from the previous disc are overlapped in their place.
 Despite this, the correct episode titles are listed in the DVD menu.

-Mill Creek Entertainment announced the complete series of SeaQuest DSV on Blu-ray was released on July 19th 2022.
+Mill Creek Entertainment announced the complete series of SeaQuest DSV on Blu-ray was released on July 19, 2022.